olvaffe/olv-notes/coding/rust.md

     - if cleanup can fail or can block, define a method for explicit cleanup
     - if the explicit cleanup is not called, drop should eat and log the failure
-- Sec 9.
+- Chapter 9.
 Debuggability
   - `Debug` should be implemented for all public types
   - `Debug` should output something even the val is empty, such as `""` for empty str
-- Sec 10.
+- Chapter 10.
 Future proofing
   - sealed traits to prevent clients from implementing the traits
   - keep struct fields private unless must
     - making a field public is a strong commitment